solliancenet/sentinel-defender-workshop-400/day-01/lab03-sentinel-defender.md

 2. Locate the new incident generated from the analytic rule previously and select it
 3. Select **View full details** from the information pane
 4. Select the **View playbooks** on the far right
-5. For the **Recent-IP-Passive-DNS** playbook, select **Run**.
+5. For the **Recent-Host-Passive-DNS** playbook, select **Run**.
 After a few moments you will see a new comment added.
-6. Select the **Comments** tab to see the enrichment added by the Recent-IP-Passive-DNS playbook automation.
+6. Select the **Comments** tab to see the enrichment added by the Recent-Host-Passive-DNS playbook automation.
 You can also view the information in the RiskIQ portal by following the link provided at the bottom of the comment.

     ![Azure Sentinel incident is enriched with comments.](./media/sentinel-enrichment.png "Review the enrichment comments")